alexcg1/readme/README.md

 * [Medium](https://medium.com/@alexcg1)
 * [Personal blog](http://alexcg1.github.io) (not updated for a while)

-This README is a work in progress.
+This README is an imperfect work in progress.
 I guess that's true of myself too, just like (I hope) most of humanity.

 ## Why a README?